consequently/consequently-hugo/content/writing/ptp.md

 <li /> I am (at this stage, at least) planning to make the book <a href="http://consequently.org/news/2004/03/18/publishing_a_book">available for download</a> as well as published by an academic publisher.
 </ol>

-The first couple of chapters are now available: <a href="http://consequently.org/papers/ptp.pdf">pdf with hyperlinks</a>, <a href="http://consequently.org/papers/ptp-2up.pdf">paper-saving 2up pdf</a>.
+The first couple of chapters are now available here: <a href="http://consequently.org/papers/ptp.pdf">pdf with hyperlinks</a>.